 Also, ACV contains a rich mixture of minerals like potassium, sodium, magnesium, copper, sulfur, and calcium – all of which help support oral health.
 In addition, since ACV helps improve digestion, it banishes bad breath as well (as digestive problems can also result in bad breath).

-ACV can act as a powerful cleansing agent.
-It not only helps remove stains on your teeth, but also kills the bacteria that cause certain gum diseases (15).
+ACV may act as a powerful cleansing agent.
+It not only helps remove stains on your teeth but also kills the bacteria that cause certain gum diseases (14).
 All you need to do is mix half a teaspoon of ACV with a cup of water.
 Gargle in the morning, post which you can brush your teeth as usual.